FIRST-Tech-Challenge/fmltc/doc/design.md

 >     waiting until the video file has finished uploading if necessary
 >   * opens the temporary file with OpenCV
 >   * determines the number of frames in the video
->   * inserts video frame entities into in Cloud Datastore/Firestore, setting
+>   * inserts VideoFrame entities into in Cloud Datastore/Firestore, setting
 >     the team_uuid, video_uuid, frame_number, and include_frame_in_dataset
 >     fields
->   * updates the video entity, setting the width, height, fps (frames per
+>   * updates the Video entity, setting the width, height, fps (frames per
 >     second), frame_count, and frame_extraction_start_time fields
 >   * repeats the following until it reaches the end of the video
 >     * reads a frame of the video
 >     * writes the video frames as jpeg image files in Cloud Storage
->     * updates the video frame entity, setting the content_type and
+>     * updates the VideoFrame entity, setting the content_type and
 >       image_blob_name fields
->     * updates the video entity, setting the extracted_frame_count,
+>     * updates the Video entity, setting the extracted_frame_count,
 >       included_frame_count, and frame_extraction_active_time fields
 >     * checks how long it has been running:
 >       * if it is within 70 seconds of the estimated time limit, triggers the